XinnWang/orbslam2-with-LK-optical-flow/README.md

 # orbslam2 with LK optical flow
  This project is modified from orbslam2.
-All dependencies are consistent with orbslam2, but only support RGBD camera now
+All dependencies are consistent with orbslam2, try to support monocular camera now.

 This project：